Funding BodyEU H2020

 Port Cities can be seen as multidimensional laboratories where challenges connected with urban mobility are more complex due to the dual system of gravity centre: the city, the port, not to mention their shared hinterland.
 These peculiarities are at once a challenge and an opportunity, as they provide scope for planning, researching and implementing integrated mobility solutions in distinctively complex urban contexts.

 Thanks to the Civitas Initiative, the partner cities expect to prove that more efficient and sustainable mobility is conducive to the establishment of vital and multi-modal hubs for urban, regional, national and International movements of passengers and goods.
-To do this, they establish integrated living laboratories clustering local measures according to four major aspects of sustainable urban mobility:

 - Governance: to increase port-city collaborative planning and participation, leading to enhanced forms of SUMPs.